Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 These are the subjects this tutorial covers

-Basic Syntax, Input & Output : PRINT, INPUT, F-string, Variable, Functions
+1) Basic Syntax, Input & Output : PRINT, INPUT, F-string, Variable, Functions

-Control Flow & Loops : If Elif and else statement, while loop, For loop
+2) nControl Flow & Loops : If Elif and else statement, while loop, For loop

-Basic Data Structures : List, Dictionary, Nested Dictionary
+3) Basic Data Structures : List, Dictionary, Nested Dictionary

-Error Handling : Try and Except Statement
+4) Error Handling : Try and Except Statement

-Object-Oriented Programming (OOP) & Modularity : Class and Import statement
+5) Object-Oriented Programming (OOP) & Modularity : Class and Import statement

+Once you have gone through all 10 games and understood the code, you will have a strong foundation to specialize and start using external tools like libraries and game engines to further your learning.
+I will likely only cover the other 5 games and the "endgame task" if you feel you need more practice with the standard library.

 </details>